-On the 2018 6th grade assessments in ELA and math, the statewide average scale score for Washington was substantially higher than the average scale scores for Rainier Valley.
+On the 2018 6th grade assessments in ELA and math, the statewide average scale score for Washington was substantially higher than the average scale scores for Rainier Valley (Table 13).
 Details on the assessment results are included below.

-- The average scale score of Rainier Valley on the ELA assessment (2467.9) was approximately 71 scale score points lower than the corresponding rate for Washington (2538.9). - On the 6th grade math assessment, the Rainier Valley average scale score of 2498.2 was approximately 43 scale score points lower than the Washington average scale score of 2540.9.
+- The average scale score of Rainier Valley on the ELA assessment was approximately 72 scale score points lower than the corresponding rate for Washington. - On the 6th grade math assessment, the Rainier Valley average scale score was approximately 43 scale score points lower than the Washington average scale score.